Writing

 Kipseli street scene

-From Kipseli, I drove to Floisvos and the Water Square – closed every summer for concerts.
-Walking around it, new graffiti appears yearly as they install fresh barriers.
-I photographed these colorful walls and the sailing club nearby.
+From Kipseli, I headed down to Floisvos and the Water Square — a space that comes alive every summer through the concerts.
+Around the square, new graffiti appears each year on the freshly-painted barriers.
+I photographed these colorful walls and the sailing club next door.

-The lens delivers excellent sharpness from f4 onwards, with colors rendered beautifully.
-Lately, I've been studying Harry Gruyaert's work intensively – his use of color has me looking harder at every frame.
+The lens delivers excellent sharpness from f/4 onwards, with colors that come through vividly.
+Lately, I've been studying Harry Gruyaert's work in depth — the way he uses color has me paying much closer attention to composition in every frame I shoot.

 Graffiti detail